-Roger is a qualified architect with 40 years experience of design and development.
+Roger is the founder and creative director of Solidspace.
+He is a qualified architect with 40 years experience of design and development.
 He is known in the industry as a progressive thinker – always striving to create projects that delight, engage and push the boundaries of how architecture can enhance our cities.

 Roger was the director of the Infrastructure and Development course at the London School of Economics, and lectures regularly on regeneration policy throughout the UK.
 He has served as president to the Architectural Association.

 He has considerable experience in the process of design management of major regeneration projects, including the Greenwich Millennium Village Competition and the Hastings & Bexhill masterplan.
 Roger is often asked to give his expertise as a juror, he contributes regularly to the architectural press and teaches and lectures widely.